Jason Rhode, Ph.D.

 Associate Vice Provost for Teaching, Learning, and Digital Education

 An experienced faculty developer, instructor, instructional designer, course developer, and program director with two decades of experience in the field of online learning and higher education faculty development, Jason Rhode serves as associate vice provost for Teaching, Learning, and Digital Education and works collaboratively with senior leadership and units across the institution that support pedagogical initiatives.
 He is a champion for academic excellence and supports and promotes a student-centric and equity-minded approach in all facets of the position.
-Dr. Rhode provides direction for the Center for Innovative Teaching and Learning (CITL) and oversees university-wide accreditation and digital learning.
-He functions as the chief digital learning officer and defines and implements processes to deliver high quality digital learning.
+Dr. Rhode provides direction for the Center for Innovative Teaching and Learning (CITL) and oversees university-wide digital learning.
+He functions as the chief online learning officer and defines and implements processes to deliver high quality digital learning.

 Duties and Responsibilities